-NXP Semiconductors NV has grabbed Athena SCS Ltd. in an effort to expand its secure products for future Internet of Things (IoT) applications.
+NXP Semiconductors NV has snatched up Athena SCS Ltd. in an effort to expand its secure products for future Internet of Things (IoT) applications.

 Athena SCS is a UK-based provider of smart card products for access, enterprise, eGovernment, transportation, payment and mobile applications.
 NXP said the acquisition would strengthen its secure solutions across many areas of IoT as well as Industry 4.0 (a collective term for technologies and concepts of value chain organization), automotive and identification.
 Terms of the deal were not disclosed.